Cghlewis/data-mgmt-ed-research-book/_book/06-documentation.md

 - Ensuring others use and interpret data accurately
 - Providing searchability through metadata

 We are going to cover four levels of documents in this chapter: team level, project level, dataset level, and variable level.
 While most of the documentation we will discuss does fall within the documentation phase in the research life cycle, some documents will be created earlier or later and the timing will be discussed in each section.
 During a project, while you are actively using your documents, the format of these documents does not matter.
-Choose a format that is human readable and works well for your team (ex: Word document, PDF, Google Doc, Excel file, HTML, etc.).
+Choose a format that is human readable and works well for your team (ex: Word document, PDF, Google Doc, Excel, HTML, OneNote, etc.).
 When projects are closing out and you are preparing to share your data, you can consider, at that time, how to best make your documents more sustainable, interoperable, and searchable [**see Data Sharing**].

-The documents below are all recommended documents that will help you successfully run your project.
+The documents below are all recommended and will help you successfully run your project.
 You can choose to create as many or as few of these documents as you wish.
 You should choose which documents to create based on what is best for your project and your team, as well as what is required by your funder (**see DMP**) and other governing bodies such as your Institutional Review Board.
 Creating and maintaining these documents **are** an investment (make sure to account for this time in your proposal budget), but the return for the investment is well worth the effort.
+These documents are best created by the team member that directly oversees the process and sometimes that may include a collaborative effort (for example both a project coordinator and a data manager may build documents together).

 As you review the these documents, remember that every single document mentioned is a living document to be updated as procedures change or new information is received.
 As seen in the cyclical section of our diagram above, team members should always revisit documentation each time new data is collected, or more often if needed.
 If changes are made and not added to documentation over long periods of time, you will find that you no longer remember what happened and that information will be lost.
 It will also be important to version your documents along the way so that staff know that they are working with the most recent version and can see when documents have been updated and why.